casq/Jekyll/_posts/2023-05-13-Find-status-of-Office-365-sub-licenses-with-PowerShell.md

 ---
 layout: post
-title:  "Find status of an Office 365 sub-license"
+title:  "Find status of an Office 365 sub-license with PowerShell"
 date:   2023-05-13 15:00:00 +0100
 categories: PowerShell
 ---

-You may find you need to check the status of an Office 365 sub-license (“service plan” in MS parlance) for a user account.
+You may find you need to check the status of an Office 365 sub-license (“service plan” in MS parlance) for a user account, or list of user accounts.

 Recently I had to do this for the phone system sublicense.
 This has the shortcode “MCOEV”.

 You can find a list of other shortcodes at:

 > [https://scripting.up-in-the.cloud/licensing/list-of-o365-license-skuids-and-names.html](https://scripting.up-in-the.cloud/licensing/list-of-o365-license-skuids-and-names.html
 ){:target="_blank"}

-You will need to amend the AccountSkuID and the sub-license (serviceplan.servicename).
+#### Note: You will need to amend the domain, AccountSkuID and the sub-license (serviceplan.servicename) to match your environment and requirements.

 The script is: